 Irish Terrier Rescue and Adoption

-You may want to consider adopting an adult dog to avoid behavioral problems, like chewing.
+You may want to consider adopting an adult dog to avoid behavioral problems, like chewing and digging.

-However, be warned that adopting an adult dog means that you may adopt a dog that has not received proper training.
+However, fair warning: adopting an adult dog means that you may adopt a dog who has not received proper training.